-Q. 2.3 What different wood species are found in an order of Mixed Hardwood?
+Q. 2.3 What different wood species are normally found in an order of Mixed Hardwood?

-A. 2.3 To my knowledge there are no industry standards covering what a cord of “Mixed Hardwood” should consist of, other than it should not include any Softwoods (pine, spruce, balsam, hemlock, cedar etc.).
-Technically, as the name implies Mixed Hardwood can really be any combination of hardwoods.
+A. 2.3 To our knowledge there are no industry standards covering what a cord of “Mixed Hardwood” should consist of, other than it should not include any Softwoods (pine, spruce, balsam, hemlock, cedar etc.).
+Technically, as the name implies Mixed Hardwood can be any combination of hardwoods.
 Firewood suppliers can tell you that their Mixed Hardwood is a any combination of Ash, White/Yellow Birch, Elm, Sugar Maple, White/Red Oak, Ironwood, Beech, Hickory.
 These in our opinion are all good quality species and if seasoned correctly should perform well.
 Unfortunately, in today’s market some firewood suppliers cut or purchase cheaper log species made up of other poorer grade hardwoods such as Basswood, Silver Maple, Red Maple, Manitoba Maple, Poplar etc. that will end up in your Mixed Hardwood Order.
 Again there are no standards as to how much of the poorer grade hardwoods can be in an order since they technically are still hardwoods.
-To the unknowing buyer this Mixed Hardwood with these poorer grade species may be priced attractively but they will generate much less heat energy and because of their quicker burn time will result in you having to use more wood.
+To the unknowing buyer this Mixed Hardwood with these poorer grade species may be priced attractively but it will generate much less heat energy and their quicker burn time will result in you having to use more wood.
 They will usually produce more residual ash and thus the need to clean out your firebox more often.
 In the end it is all about consumer expectations.
 Making it even more difficult is that most firewood consumers have great difficulty identifying specific species so buying Mixed Hardwood will be a guessing game at best.

 When wood lots are being cut “Owners/Loggers” may decide to cut any hardwood that is mature.
 In these cases, whatever the mix in the wood lot ultimately will find it’s way into your next Mixed Hardwood order.
-The percentages are usually anybody’s guess although the Logger should always know approximately what he has cut and in what quantity.
-So consumers are really at the mercy of the firewood supplier, or their own personal ability to ask the right questions on species and be able to identify species when the wood arrives.
+The percentages are usually anybody’s guess although the Logger should always know what species he has cut and in what quantity.
+Bottom line – the consumer is really at the mercy of the firewood supplier or their own personal ability to ask the right questions on species before purchasing and also be able to identify species when the wood arrives.
 After interfacing with thousands of individual Customers over the years at delivery time – we understand that the latter is unlikely to ever happen.
 If you find a firewood supplier that consistently meets your expectations stay with them.

 Q. 2.4 I really don’t use my fireplace as a heat source.
 Do I need to buy the more expensive firewood species?